Gen-AI-In-Software-Development/List-Of-Units/Unit20-Generate-Python-Code-That-Uses-AI-Libraries/README.md

-# Unit02 Problem Solving And Pseudocode
+#  Unit-20-Generate-Python-Code-That-Uses-AI-Libraries
-## Here we describe the problem solving process
+## Introduction
-## Here is a description of the importance of pseudocode
+## Compelling Use Case
 ## Several Solved Examples Using Copilot
 ## Critical Evaluations of the Examples
 ## Exercises